quadram-institute-bioscience/biomcmc-lib/README.md

   unique taxon names (to allow for interoperability, although I may change this in the future).
 * All trees are stored internally as rooted trees, and are saved/printed as rooted, without the `[U]` flag some nexus implementations assume.
 The downstream program/user must take into account if the rooting is relevant or not.
-Having said that, all algorithms know when to ignore the root node (e.g. gene tree / species tree reconciliation assumes both trees are rooted, but we optimise over all gene rootings effectively looking at unrooted gene trees).
+Having said that, all nice algorithms know when to ignore the root node (e.g. gene tree / species tree reconciliation assumes both trees are rooted, but we optimise over all gene rootings effectively looking at unrooted gene trees).
 * If the calling function (downstream software) knows that the nexus trees are unrooted, then they are rooted close to a common leaf.
 This is to facilitate branch length comparisons.
 One possibility is to first read all nexus files and then